-Chocolate chip pancakes – it’s something I request when I stay at my parents.
-I rarely eat a nice breakfast during the week, usually just a bagel when I’m at work.
+When I stay overnight at my parents, they make me breakfast.
+I rarely eat a nice breakfast during the week, usually a bagel or some oatmeal when I’m at work.
 The weekends are reserved for an actual sit-down breakfast, which usually consists of hash browns, bacon, and either these Spiced Chocolate Chip Pancakes or chocolate chip waffles.
-I even made Homemade Caramel Syrup since I don’t like those fake maple-flavored syrups.
+Dad makes fun of me because I tell him to put too many chocolate chips in mine.
+I even made Homemade Caramel Syrup because chocolate and caramel go together and it’s so much better than those fake maple-flavored syrups.

 I have to admit if my parents are making the pancakes, they are not spiced.
 That’s just how we ate growing up.
 If I’m making them, I automatically put in cinnamon and clove, which intensifies the flavor of the chocolate.
 I never knew spices could make that much of a difference in something so ordinary until I made Spiced Cookie Dough Ice Cream over the summer.
 That’s when I got the idea of adding cinnamon and clove to my pancakes.
 You’ll never go back to plain again.